menny/menny.github.io/_posts/2026-07-11-the-unlocks-we-have-unlocked.md

 Pretty nice.
 It's a pure plumbing snippet, just to get me off the ground quickly.

 Gemini was also nice enough to give me a crash course on what `AudioBuffer` and PCM (Pulse Code Modulation) audio are.
 Look at that, now I feel less awkward with technical audio jargon.
 It continues to talk about `rms` (Root Mean Square), `amplitudeSpectrum`, `powerSpectrum`, `chroma`, etc.—giving me novice technical descriptions for audio concepts.
-These will give me names for the ideas I have in my head.
+These gave names to the vague ideas floating around in my head—translating an aesthetic itch into concrete signal-processing vocabulary.

 It then introduces [meyda](https://www.npmjs.com/package/meyda) as the gold-standard for audio feature extraction in JS, and gives me a code example of how to use it.